2017-NUPT-CS-Tec-GROUP/leetcode/mmc1995/README.md

-# kaggle_101
+# leecode
-Some work on Kaggle data for fun
+Some work on leetcode for fun